 STEP 4: ORAL INTERVIEWS

-Applicants who have passed the written exam and CPAT will continue on to an oral interview conducted by a board comprised of one staff member and three senior firefighters.
+Applicants who have passed the written exam and CPAT will continue on to an oral interview.
 Approximately fifteen (15) questions will be directed at the applicant and scored on not only what the response is, but how that response is given.
 Oral interviews will be conducted in Fairbanks on August 16 or August 17, 2014.

 STEP 5: BACKGROUND INFORMATION